Entrepreneurship Education Study Tour

 - Assessment in the Finnish Basic Education: continuous assessment, but no national tests

 - School visit: Ylöjärvi upper secondary school.
 In addition to general upper secondary education students have the opportunity to specialize in entrepreneurship and active citizenship in the so-called Y-studies.

 - Creating platform for entrepreneurship education – how to do it?

 - Entrepreneurship education as part of competitiveness, regional development programs and strategies of economic life

 - Skills needed for working life and personal development

 - How to combine education system, curriculum and business life?

-- Case Nuori Yrittäjyys – Junior Achievement Finland.
+- Case example Nuori Yrittäjyys – Junior Achievement Finland.
 To advance entrepreneurial attitude and an active lifestyle among Finnish youths by increasing their knowledge of entrepreneurship, providing entrepreneurial experiences, enhancing readiness for working life and financial management skills.
 JA aims to fulfill its goals by providing programs supporting entrepreneurship and consumer education for 7- to 25-year-olds through schools, universities, and other educational institutions.
 The programs are carried out as a part of the schools’ own curricula.

 Thursday: Learning Environments supporting Entrepreneurship in Basic Education

 - Entrepreneurship education requires learning outside of classroom